clescot/kafka-connect-http/docs/install.md

 In your Dockerfile, the easiest way to install the connectors (owning the Sink and Source code) archive is to :

-- copy from the github website, from the home page, in the package section, the zip file from the latest release (we've not yet published on the confluent hub website our connector, nor on the maven central repository).
+- copy from the github website (from the home page, in the package section, the zip file from the latest release), or from the the maven central repository (https://repo1.maven.org/maven2/io/github/clescot/kafka-connect-http-connectors/0.6.2/kafka-connect-http-connectors-0.6.2.zip for example)
+(we've not yet published on the confluent hub website our connector).
-For example, `clescot-kafka-connect-http-connectors-0.2.33.zip`.
+For example, `clescot-kafka-connect-http-connectors-0.6.2.zip`.
 - include it in your Kafka connect docker image, via this command in your `Dockerfile` :

      `COPY connectors/clescot-kafka-connect-http-connectors*.zip /tmp/kafka-connect-http-connectors.zip`